-Ever wish you owned a farm but then found yourself relating more with Eva Gabor’s Green Acres character than with Eddie Albert’s?
-Why not try a day trip to a local farm to get your feet wet?
+Ever wish you owned a farm, but then found yourself relating a little too much with Eva Gabor's character in Green Acres?
+Why not satisfy that bucolic urge in a day trip to a local farm, then come home to a bubble bath?
 Moorpark’s Underwood Family Farm is a mere 50 miles from downtown LA and everything you could ever ask for in a fun, outdoor, pick-your-own activity for the family.
 Your kids can pick fruit, pet critters, and look forward to eating fresh veggies when they get home—deliciously exhausted.

 The farm is mostly divided into two sections: the fun and games area near the entrance, and the rolling fields of fruit and veggies to pick beyond.
 Depending on the age and activity choices of your child, your family could easily spend up to four hours taking it all in.

 After paying admission and getting stamped (in case you need to exit and return), you'll need to consider what activities your family wants to participate in, which dictates how many entertainment tickets and tokens to buy.
 No tickets are needed for fruit picking, but games and activities by the entrance require tickets.
 For example, pony rides cost 5 tickets.
 Because my toddler is under three, I wasn't sure she'd be ready for the pony rides; we went into the farm, observed the pony rides and checked out the petting corral, pedal tractors, mini electric tractors, and a train ride.
 Even then, after saying she was excited about the ponies, when it was her turn, she cried and opted out.
 Maybe next time.
 Tickets cost $10 for a book of 11, and the tickets never expire (a great incentive to return).
 And kids who are ready for ponies have a great time; I saw one child ride the ponies four times in a row.